jtpack/Blue-and-Pink-Synth-Editor/README.md

 ## 1. Download nymphes-osc

-From the command line, navigate to your home directory
+From the Terminal (use PowerShell or Git Bash on Windows), navigate to your home directory
 - `cd ~`

 Clone the nymphes-osc repository to your home directory